theobald-software/helpcenter.theobald-software.github.io/includes/about-help-content-ts.md

-### About the Documentation Content of Theobald Software
+### About the User Documentation of Theobald Software

-The documentation of Theobald Software is designed to introduce readers to the main functions of {{ productName }}.
+The user documentation of Theobald Software is designed to introduce readers to the main functions of {{ productName }}.

-Theobald Software's claim is to keep the documentation up to date according to the latest product version.
+Theobald Software's claim is to keep the user documentation up to date according to the latest product version.
 Information concerning the older version is removed gradually from the documentation content.
 It is generally recommended to always install the latest version of the product.